 It is her opinion that the speed at which this content is created and consumed, and its lack of corporeal existence can prevent an examination of this cultural omnibus.
 For this reason, Sarah chooses to render these digital ideas in colored pencil, gouache, and marker - to labor over these fleeting actions gives them presence and permanence and elevates them to the strata of art historical tradition.
 Creating drawings in a variety of sizes, including at the scale of an iPhone screen, Sarah hopes to compose a body of work that functions as critical snapshots of American culture and opens dialogues about how we consume and interact with digital media.

 Sarah Jamison received her BFA in 2010 from the Corcoran College of Art + Design in Washington, DC.
-In late 2017, her work was featured on the Smithsonian's Folklife website as part of the 50th Anniversary of the Smithsonian Folklife Festival.
+In 2017, her work was featured on the Smithsonian's Folklife website as part of the 50th Anniversary of the Smithsonian Folklife Festival.
 Sarah's solo exhibition venues include IA&A at Hillyer and Latela Gallery, both in Washington, DC.
 She has participated in several group exhibitions around the metro area and was voted 2018 Best Visual Artist in the Washington City Paper.
 Sarah continues to live and create in the Nation's Capital.

 See Sarah's work and process on the Smithsonian's Folklife Website https://folklife.si.edu/talkstory/beyonce-to-spongebob-snapshots-of-digital-culture-sarah-jamison

 See Sarah’s presentation at the Center for Democracy and Technology’s Symposium, “The Future of Speech Online,” at https://www.youtube.com/watch?v=OnfTsiteKtM